Our advanced, off-leash obedience program is available in three different formats: in-person, as board and train, and virtually. Details below.

 - 10th Test: Wait - The dog will sit or stand to stay (owner's choice) while the owner enters/exits a doorway or narrow passageway.
 The owner calls the dog through the door when ready.

 This program teaches you and your dog new skills and is only available to dogs without behavioral issues.
 If your dog has behavioral issues like fear or aggression, we can help you resolve those as well, but that will have to be done separately first.
 Resolving such issues has nothing to do with obedience training and requires behavioral conditioning.

 Off-Leash Training Options

-This program is available in three different ways: in-person, as board and train and virtually.
+This program is available in three different ways: in-person, as board and train, and virtually.

 In-Person: $5200; this is the traditional training option where we come to your home and work with you and your dog hands-on on off-leash obedience.
-Given the current pandemic, this option presently starts virtually and converts to in-home sessions once the stay-at-home orders is lifted.
+Given the current pandemic, this option presently starts virtually and converts to in-home sessions once the stay-at-home orders are lifted.

 Virtually: $4200; this option is almost exactly the same as the in-person option but everything is done via video sessions in our virtual classroom and outdoor field.
 You can see and hear us and we can see and hear you.
 We demo with one of our dogs and guide you through to success with yours.
 Many of our clients LOVE this off-leash training option, as it avoids driving and allows for more flexibility while still achieving the same outcomes and success.
-We use Zoom and it works on any laptop, tablet or mobile device.
+We use Zoom and it works on any laptop, tablet, or mobile device.
 As long as you have a camera connected or built-in, you're good to go.

-Board and Train: $6200; we do all the work for you and transition your dog into your home afterwards.
+Board and Train: $6200; we do all the work for you and transition your dog into your home afterward.
 Same results and outcomes in usually 12 weeks.
 Your dog stays with us in the home of one of our trainers, not stowed away in a kennel.
-You also get a 1-2 training videos per week on our YouTube channel, so you can see how your friend is doing.
+You also get 1-2 training videos per week on our YouTube channel, so you can see how your friend is doing.